While we were all living in 1996, Bill Gates was in 2016.

 Most employees already have a laptop or cell phone with a built-in video camera and microphone.
 That means all you need to do is arm them with a video screen recorder that makes it easy to record themselves, their screens, their slides, and any other media they want to show.

 That way, the next time a team lead is walking a colleague through a new process, for example, she can simply press record to share the same demonstration with everyone on the team or in the company on-demand.

 There are a number of different systems that many businesses use today to securely manage their knowledge libraries and to help employees search for content that may be relevant to a question they have at the moment an answer is needed.
-These include learning management systems (LMSs) like Cornerstone, content management systems (CMSs) like SharePoint, and collaboration solutions like Jive or Slack.
+These include learning management systems (LMSs) like Cornerstone, content management systems (CMSs) like SharePoint, and collaboration solutions like Slack.

 These systems work quite well for knowledge captured in text documents, PDFs, and PowerPoint slides, but they do not work well for video.
 Here are a few problems you might encounter when trying to use your existing systems to support a video knowledge base:

 - Video files are large — knowledge management solutions typically cap the maximum size of individual files and your overall library.
 That means these tools will likely restrict your ability to share larger recordings, like your hour-long training videos, as well as larger collections of recordings, like a library of employee generated video content.

 - Video files can be difficult to play — with so many different computers and devices employees may be using, it’s a virtual certainty your video library will end up with an alphabet soup of possible video formats (AVI, MP4, MPG, WMV, MOV, etc…).
 Knowledge management solutions do nothing to ensure your recordings can be played back on any device regardless of file type, so relying on these systems to host your videos will likely result in employees seeing more “error: file type unrecognized” errors.